 There are rice varieties that provide healthier alternatives for you and your testosterone.
-Studies show that the antioxidant production in cooked wild rice is 30 times greater than that found in white rice.
-Meanwhile, brown rice is your grain of choice for bone development and muscle contraction, since it provides six times more manganese than its wild counterpart.
+Studies show that the antioxidant production in cooked wild rice (28) is 30 times greater than that found in white rice.
+Meanwhile, brown rice is your grain of choice for bone development and muscle contraction (29), since it provides six times more manganese than its wild counterpart.
 Rice isn’t the only grain that’s good for you—check out which grains are healthiest.

 Does coffee lower testosterone?